freemantm/demo-repo/README.md

  ## license

- the project is licensed by MIT License.
+ the project is licensed by Apache License.